freme-project/freme-project.github.io/knowledge-base/freme-for-developers/how-to-write-an-eservice.md

 The [pom.xml](https://github.com/freme-project/freme-examples/blob/master/e-capitalization/pom.xml) file performs the Maven setup of the code.

-* It inherits from `eu.freme-e-services.e-service-parent`.
-All FREME e-Services inherit from this artifact.
-This sets up some common settings, e.g. the dependency on FREMECommon.
+* It inherits from [eu.freme.freme-parent](https://github.com/freme-project/freme-parent/blob/master/pom.xml).
+All FREME modules inherit from this artifact.
+This sets up some common settings, e.g. the versions of the included FREME modules.
 * It defines dependency on the test-helper artifact.
 Here you can include dependencies on other FREME b-Services or e-Services also.
-* Then it adds the FREME repository so Maven can find all the artifacts e-services-parent and test-helper.
+* Then it adds the FREME repository so Maven can find all the artifacts freme-parent and test-helper.

 # ECapitalizationService.java explained